virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-Then we will run two loops: one will generate stars with flares, the other one will generate stars without:
+Then, we will run two loops: one to generate stars with flares and the other to generate stars without flares:

 ```glsl
 // Big stars are animated